KuzinVadym/nx-nest-s3-rabbit-demo/README.md

         `docker-compose build` you need to build js bundles, so if you working with one of the microservices and then want to `docker-compose up -d` you need to run one of the comands from step 4 first, then `docker-compose build` -> `docker-compose up -d`.
 Sorry for inconveniences :sweat_smile:

-- pay attention that containers mentioned in docker-compose.yml working with each other in `rabbitmq_mongo_nodejs` network that's why in `.env` we have `ASETS_MANAGER_URL` and `DOCKER_COMPOSE_ASETS_MANAGER_URL`
+- pay attention that containers mentioned in docker-compose.yml working with each other in `rabbitmq_db_nodejs` network that's why in `.env` we have `ASETS_MANAGER_URL` and `DOCKER_COMPOSE_ASETS_MANAGER_URL`

 - Put all needed credentials to `.env` file before you will run `docker-compose up -d`, if the image was builded without needed env you will need to step back to step 4